stef/pwdsphinx/man/sphinx.md

 ## Backward compatibility with v1 SPHINX servers/records

 If you still have SPHINX records on the server that were generated using v1,
 - and you want to use them -, you have to specify this server also in the client section like you had to in v1.
 If there is no record found with v2 get operations sphinx will attempt a get request for a v1 style record.
-If a v1 style record is found a new v2 style record is created, so no need to check for v1 style records in this particular case anymore.
+If a v1 style record is found, a new v2 style record is created automatically, so no need to check for v1 style records in this particular case anymore.

 Unless you use also other clients that are v1 onl (like androsphinx) v1 records that are upgraded to v2 can be automatically deleted after a succesful upgrade, for this set `delete_upgraded` to true in the `[client]` section of your sphinx configuration.
+This helps server administrators by keeping their "DB" clean, and having a means to see how many v1 records are still not upgraded.

 ## OUTPUT PLUGINS (TOTP & AGE)